Collective Unconscious

 Dig deeper with Sebastian →

-Jung contrasts 'the individual' with 'the collective' in both its conscious and unconscious forms.
-Between the individual and the collective he places the persona as the 'outward attitude' that is oriented towards the external world of collective consciousness.
+In this early model, Jung contrasts ‘the individual’ with ‘the collective’ in both its conscious and unconscious forms.
+Between the individual and the collective he places the persona as the ‘outward attitude’ that is oriented towards the external world of collective consciousness and the anima as the ‘inward at

 Papadopoulos, Renos K., The Handbook of Jungian Psychology: Theory, Practice and Applications, 2006supporting